White Mucus in Poop: 7 Causes Explained.

 Inflammatory bowel diseases are divided into two specific conditions:

 - Ulcerative colitis: inflammations and ulcers affect the large intestine.
-The common location of Ulcerative colitis is the lower left abdomen (as it commonly affects the anorectal lumen and sigmoid colon) (ref).
+The common location of Ulcerative colitis is the lower left abdomen (as it commonly affects the rectal lumen and sigmoid colon) (ref).

 Symptoms of inflammatory bowel disease include: